paul-sheridan/paper-heaps-law-llm/README.md

 ### Data Preprocessing

 To preprocess the data according to the steps described in the paper, run:
 ```
 python cleanData.py
 ```

-### Promt Selection
+### Prompt Selection

-Choose the seed for the LLMs
+To choose seed text for abstract emulation, run:
 ```
 python promtSelection.py
 ```

 ### Data Genaration
-Generate data from LLMS using the seed we created.

-Navigate to folder gpt-neo-125m, gpt-neo-1.3b, gpt-neo-2.7b.
+To emulate text from the GPTNeo LLMs using the above generated seed texts, run the following shell scripts from inside each of the folders `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b`:
 ```
 .\generate_python_scripts.sh
 .\generate_slurm_scripts.sh
 .\submit_all_jobs.sh
 ```

-After that navigate to each folder gpt-neo-125m, gpt-neo-1.3b, gpt-neo-2.7b. and run
+After that navigate to each folder `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b` and run
 ```
 python decode.py
 ```
-and we use the same cleaning data strageries to clean the data from LLMs
+This script applies the same preprocesing strageries as used above.

 ### Heaps' Law Estimation